There are currently eleven trustees of Barrow Farm RDA:

 Committee Member and Schools Liaison – Margaret Cameron

-Margaret is a recently retired head teacher of a special school for severe and profound learning difficulties.
+Margaret is a retired head teacher of a special school for severe and profound learning difficulties.
 She was the head teacher of the school for 24 years and during all that time, and before, her pupils rode at Barrow Farm.
 She has seen the great beneficial impact riding has on disabled children, over time.
 She says “My pupils often had limited access to sports activities or contact with animals.
 Riding offered them physical and social challenges and experiences of great benefit.
 I feel that by being a trustee I am saying thankyou on behalf of all my pupils”.
 Margaret has been a trustee since 2015 and has a range of responsibilities from staffing to estate management.

 Committee Member – Isobel Gowers

 Isobel is Academic Lead for Active Inclusive Learning having previously spent time researching arthritis in humans and horses and lecturing equine and animal science at Writtle University College.
 As a teenager Isobel started volunteering at Barrow Farm on a Saturday and after school in 1986.
 After a break whilst at university Isobel returned as a volunteer coach in 2009 and has since completed her UK Coaching Certificate level 1 and 2.
 Isobel became a trustee in 2013.
 She also owns Rafferty, one of our working liveries.
 You can find out about Rafferty and the other Barrow Farm ponies on the ‘Meet the Ponies’ page.